fmerizzi/making_noise/README.md

 # making_noise
-In this repo I explore some methodologies for procedural map making using noise.
+In this repo I explore some methodologies for procedural map making using noise, and I attempt the use of style transfer for terrain features.

+## file list
+- making_noise.ipynb, implementing the procedural map making using noise
+- style-transfer-of-terrain-morphological-structure.ipynb, implementing the style transfer for terrain features

+## project goals
 1. generate noise matrices using numpy
 2. using kroneker product to scale up the noise and make it fine/large
 3. apply some gaussian filters to smooth the results